Battle of Antón Lizardo: Background

-General Miramón and Marquis of Havana arrived off Antón Lizardo north of the fortress of San Juan de Ulúa on 6 March 1860 where a United States Navy frigate was operating.
+General Miramón and Marquis of Havana arrived off Antón Lizardo north of the fortress of San Juan de Ulúa on March 6, 1860, where a United States Navy frigate was operating.
 The Mexican garrison of the fortress signaled Marín's ships to identify themselves, but the two steamers did nothing.
 It was then realized that the vessels were from the expedition so immediately the soldiers began strengthening their position.
 They also warned the nearby U.S. ship.
 USS Savannah signaled the ships, but once again no response was made.
 Her commander then sent for and issued orders to USS Saratoga to arrest Rear Admiral Marín, with the help of two chartered steamers.
 Only Saratoga was armed, the chartered steamers Wave and Indianola did not have guns but carried United States Navy sailors and United States Army troops.
 Indianola had a complement of eighty officers, crew members and soldiers.
 USS Saratoga was commanded by Commander Thomas Turner of the Home Squadron and was manned on average by 200 officers and men.
-She was armed with four 8-inch (200mm) guns and eighteen 32-pounders.
+She was armed with four 8-inch (200 mm) guns and eighteen 32-pounders.
 USS Savannah did not engage and never left anchorage, since she was apparently too slow to chase the targeted steamers.
 Mexican troops in the fortress were too far out of range and did not participate either.